CommonAccord/Site-Org/Doc/ICANN/ICANN_Rules_Sec_Communication.2009-10-30.md

 1.2.2.sec=postmaster@<the contested domain name>; and

-1.2.3.sec=if the domain name (or "www." followed by the domain name) resolves to an active web page (other than a generic page the {Provider} concludes is maintained by a registrar or ISP for parking domain-names registered by multiple domain-name holders), any e- mail address shown or e-mail links on that web page; and
+1.2.3.sec=if the domain name (or "www." followed by the domain name) resolves to an active web page (other than a generic page the {Provider} concludes is maintained by a registrar or ISP for parking domain-names registered by multiple domain-name holders), any e-mail address shown or e-mail links on that web page; and

 1.2.=[02/Bit/Ssec_03]

-1.3.sec=sending the complaint, including any annexes, to any e-mail address the {Respondent} has notified the {Provider} it prefers and, to the extent practicable, to all other e-mail addresses provided to the {Provider} by {Complainant} under Paragraph 3(b)(v).
+1.3.sec=sending the complaint, including any annexes, to any e-mail address the {Respondent} has notified the {Provider} it prefers and, to the extent practicable, to all other e-mail addresses provided to the {Provider} by {Complainant} under {Paragraph_3(b)(v)}.

 1.=[02/Bit/Ssec_03]

-2.sec=Except as provided in Paragraph 2(a), any written communication to {Complainant} or {Respondent} provided for under these Rules shall be made electronically via the Internet (a record of its transmission being available), or by any reasonably requested preferred means stated by the {Complainant} or {Respondent}, respectively (see Paragraphs 3(b)(iii) and 5(b)(iii)).
+2.sec=Except as provided in {Paragraph_2(a)}, any written communication to {Complainant} or {Respondent} provided for under these {Rules} shall be made electronically via the Internet (a record of its transmission being available), or by any reasonably requested preferred means stated by the {Complainant} or {Respondent}, respectively (see {Paragraph_3(b)(iii)} and {Paragraph_5(b)(iii)}).

 3.sec=Any communication to the {Provider} or the {Panel} shall be made by the means and in the manner (including, where applicable, the number of copies) stated in the {Provider's_Supplemental_Rules}.

-4.sec=Communications shall be made in the language prescribed in Paragraph 11.
+4.sec=Communications shall be made in the language prescribed in {Paragraph_11}.

 5.sec=Either {Party} may update its contact details by notifying the {Provider} and the {Registrar}.

-6.0.sec=Except as otherwise provided in these Rules, or decided by a {Panel}, all communications provided for under these Rules shall be deemed to have been made:
+6.0.sec=Except as otherwise provided in these {Rules}, or decided by a {Panel}, all communications provided for under these {Rules} shall be deemed to have been made:

 6.1.sec=if via the Internet, on the date that the communication was transmitted, provided that the date of transmission is verifiable; or, where applicable